-The purpose of the WTIS is to collect and report information on patient access to services.
-The WTIS supports the management of surgical wait lists by tracking patients waiting for a specific procedure based on their defined priority level.
+The WTIS is used to collect wait times information from wait time funded hospitals across Ontario.
+The information collected is used to report on patient access to services.
+The WTIS supports the management of surgical waitlists by tracking patients waiting for a specific procedure based on their defined priority level.
 As much as possible, wait time reporting guidance is framed to best reflect the wait time from a patient's perspective.

-Information collected by the WTIS is designed to be used by clinicians and administrators to inform decision-making and planning to improve access to care.
-At the same time, it informs performance management and improvement.
+Information collected in the WTIS is designed to be used by clinicians and administrators to inform decision-making and planning to improve access to care.
+At the same time, it informs performance management and improvement in hospitals across the province.